Wilfrid: Diocesan affairs

 Wilfrid did not attend the Council of Hertford held in September 672, but he did send representatives.
 Among the council's resolutions was one postponing a decision on the creation of new dioceses, which affected Wilfrid later.
 Another ruling confirmed that the Roman calculation for the date of Easter should be adopted, and that bishops should act only in their own dioceses.
 During the middle 670s Wilfrid acted as middleman in the negotiations to return a Merovingian prince, Dagobert II, from his exile in Ireland to Gaul.
-Wilfrid was one of the first churchmen in Northumbria to utilise written charters as records of gifts to his churches.
+Wilfrid was one of the first churchmen in Northumbria to use written charters as records of gifts to his churches.
 He ordered the creation of a listing of all benefactions received by Ripon, which was recited at the dedication ceremony.

 Wilfrid was an advocate for the use of music in ecclesiastical ceremonies.
 He sent to Kent for a singing master to instruct his clergy in the Roman style of church music, which involved a double choir who sang in antiphons and responses.
 Bede says that this singing master was named Æddi (or Eddius in Latin) and had the surname Stephen.
 Traditionally historians have identified Æddi as Stephen of Ripon, author of the Vita Sancti Wilfrithi, which has led to the assumption that the Vita was based on the recollections of one of Wilfrid's long-time companions.
 Recent scholarship has come to believe that the Vita was not authored by the singing master, but by someone who joined Wilfrid in the last years of Wilfrid's life, not a close companion.